Access Policies

 Editing an Access Policy

-Changes to an access policy’s condition take effect immediately.
-All subsequent queries from users in groups with that access policy will use the updated condition.
-Existing cached results are not retroactively filtered.
+Changes to an access policy’s criteria take effect immediately.
+All subsequent queries from members of groups holding that policy use the updated criteria.
+Results already computed — a stored audience size, a completed sync run — are not recalculated retroactively.

 Deleting an Access Policy

 Deleting an access policy removes it from all groups.
-Users who were restricted by the access policy will no longer have the filter applied.
 This action cannot be undone.

 API Reference